debsubdavis/hydropho-natics/poc/vggish/README.md

 3. understanding post-processing

-## Concerns/Questions/Future work
-1. VGGish will cut the wav files into ~1 second duration clips.
-How do we match the cuts back to the original WAV files and label the data?
-2. What happens to the "dead time" in each file where there are no sounds?
-3. Changing the file from mono 48kHz, 32-bit float to mono 16kHz 16-bit float appears to significantly reduce the amount of information available in the sound.
-Would model performance be degraded by leaving the files as-is?
-4. There doesn't appear to be many sounds in the hydrophone clips.
-Are we sure these are the right files corresponding to the labeled datapoints?
-5. Do cluster results vary if the embeddings go through postprocessing or not?
-6. Per the vggish_input.py "Each sample is generally expected to lie in the range -1.0, +1.0, although this is not required."
-Ours goes from 30k to -30k.
-What difference is that making? - NO WORRIES THE vggish_inputs does this conversion for us.
-7. We can alter window and hop length - does that make a difference?
-8. Do we want to do post-processing on the data?
-Does it make a difference?
-9. Need to fix these f*ing depreciation warnings
-10. Is PCA the best way to reduce the dimensonality for visualization?
-Is there another way which makes the clusters more apparent?
-(In POC we're capturing 33% of variance in 2D and ).

-## QUESTIONS FOR CHRIS
+## Questions, Concerns, and Future Opportunitites

+### Questions for Chris
 1. Not all the annotated .png have metadata files.
-The two I found were 20190221T100004-File-13.png has no metadata file and 20190222T190004-File-28.png has no metadata file.
-They were both taken in 2019022
+The two I found were 20190221T100004-File-13.png and 20190222T190004-File-28.png.
+They were both taken in 2019022.
+Have I misinterpreted how to tie the labeled spectrograms back to the .wav files which produced them?
+Additionally, I'm not hearing any clear sounds in the wav files which the labels would suggest they have.

+### Concerns
+1. We have a lot of "dead time" in our recordings (e.g., no anamolous sounds).
+This may muddy our results.
+2. Still thinking about the training context of the model.

+### Future Opportunitites
-2. What are our thoughts on resampling the audio from 16-bit to 32-bit and 48kHz to 16kHz?
-It felt like we lost a lot of the depth of sound, and maybe it would be worth seeing how the results of the model changed if we kept the file in its original format.
+1. Resampling the audio from 16-bit to 32-bit and 48kHz to 16kHz causes us to lose a lot of depth of sound.
+It may be worth running the model on the original data or somewhat-resampled data to see how the groupings change.
+2. VGGish currently cuts the wav files into ~1 second duration clips.
+How can we change these clips, windows, hops, etc. to alter the model, similar to the polar ice paper?
+3. How does applying post-processing to our data impact the clusters of sounds?
+4. Is PCA the best way to reduce the dimensonality for visualization?
+Is there another way which makes the clusters more apparent or captures more variation?
+(In POC we're capturing only 33% of variance in 2D and 46% in 3D).
+5. Update code to remove depreciation warnings.

 ## Sources: